Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 4. Update the `.checkVersions()` method of the `Doctor` class to return the `ValidationResult`.
 5. Update the `DoctorCommand` to print the `ValidationResult` via the `ValidationResultPrinter`.

-Assume a `CoolService` as a 3-rd party service for which we want to improve `doctor` command output.
-Consider the following diagrams that demonstrate the implementation of the `doctor` command output improvement:
+ Consider the following diagrams that demonstrate the implementation of the `doctor` command output improvement with a `CoolService` used as an example of 3-rd party service:

 - Class diagram:
   ![Doctor output improvements class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/doctor_output_design/metrics/cli/docs/features/doctor_output_improvements/diagrams/doctor_output_improvements_class_diagram.puml)